AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-features.md

 The various options in the Options menu are explained below:

 - **Edit**: Open the file for editing.
-In case of a .ditamap/.bookmap file, it is opened in the [Advanced Map Editor](map-editor-advanced-map-editor.md#) for editing.
+In case of a .ditamap/.bookmap file, it is opened in the [Map Editor](map-editor-advanced-map-editor.md#) for editing.

 - **Duplicate**: Use this option to create a duplicate or a copy of the selected file.
 You also have the option to rename the duplicate file in the Duplicate Asset prompt.
 By default, the file is created with a suffix \(like filename\_1.extension\).
 The title of the file remains same as the source file and the new file begins with version 1.0.
 All references, tags, and metadata are copied while the baselines are not copied in the duplicate file.
 - **Lock**: Get a lock on the selected file for editing.
 If the file is locked, hovering the mouse pointer over the lock icon shows **Locked by you** if you locked it, or **Locked by [username]** if another user has locked it.

 - **Preview**: Get a quick preview of the file (.dita, .xml, audio, video, or image) without opening it.
 You can resize the preview pane.
 If the content contains any `<xref>` or `<conref>`, you can select it to open it in a new tab.
 The title of the file appears in the window.
 If no title is present, then the filename appears.
-To close the **Preview** panel, you can either select the close icon or click anywhere outside the pane.
+To close the **Preview** panel, you can either select the close icon or select anywhere outside the pane.

     ![](images/quick-preview_cs.png){width="800" align="left"}